composablesys/collabs/docs/src/guide/gotchas.md

 Examples:

 - When using an `AddWinsCSet` named `set`, one user calls `set.add("foo")` while another concurrently calls `set.add("bar")`.
 Then some users may see an "Add" event for "foo" followed by an "Add" event for "bar", while other users see the opposite order.
-- When using a `LWWCVariable` named `reg`, one user sets `reg.value = "foo"` while another concurrently sets `reg.value = "bar"`.
+- When using a `LWWCVar` named `reg`, one user sets `reg.value = "foo"` while another concurrently sets `reg.value = "bar"`.
 Suppose "foo" wins under the last-writer-wins rule (its operation has a later wall clock time).
 Then users who receive the "bar" message and then the "foo" message will see two "Set" events: one for "bar", then one for "foo".
 Meanwhile, users who receive the "foo" message and then the "bar" message will only see one "Set" event, for "foo".

 ## Treating Iterator Orders as Consistent

-`CSet` and `CMap` iterators might not yield elements in the same orders on different users, even when the `CSet`/`CMap`'s states are consistent.
+`ISet` and `IMap` iterators might not yield elements in the same orders on different users, even when the `ISet`/`IMap`'s states are consistent.
 Instead, the iterators will yield elements in the order they were added/set locally.
-If you need a consistent iterator order, either use a `CList`, or maintain a sorted view of the collection.
+If you need a consistent iterator order, either use a `IList`, or maintain a sorted view of the collection.

 ## Operations in Event Handlers or Initializers